pip install cobweb-py[all]

 payloads_to_figures(payloads)API plots → Plotly figures

-payload_to_figure and payloads_to_figures are also available as top-level imports: from cobweb_py import payloads_to_figures.
+payload_to_figure, payloads_to_figures, and payload_to_df are also available as top-level imports: cw.payload_to_df(p).

 Utilities